yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 * The default for parameters are fully supported
 * The `allOf` and `anyOf` in the request bodies are also supported

-### Usage tracking healthchecks no longer counted
+### Usage tracking improvements

+Health checks are no longer counted in usage tracking.

-2 new environment variables have been introduced:
+Two new environment variables have been introduced:

 * EMT_HEALTHCHECK_PORT (allowable range 1025 to 65535 inclusive)
-* EMT_HEALTHCHECK_PATH (a path that begins with "/" character and includes 0 or more characters" )
+* EMT_HEALTHCHECK_PATH (a path that begins with `/` character and includes 0 or more characters)

-Both of these environment variables are optional and configurable with defaults of 8080 and "/healthcheck".
-The endpoint configured here will not be billed as part of the Usage tracking.
+Both of these environment variables are optional and configurable with defaults of 8080 and `/healthcheck`.
+The endpoint configured here is not billed as part of usage tracking.

-API Manager's Try It and Try Method support the rendering of `enum`, which allows you to send multipart forms.

-* When trying the method of an API, you can select files as part of the request
-* The parameters object types are auto generated in the UI with nested schemes and arrays rendered fully
-* The default for parameters are fully supported
-* The `allOf` and `anyOf` in the request bodies are also supported

 ### Back-end API improvements